Symplectic embeddings from concave toric domains into convex ones: Applying inflation

 \subsection{Connectivity}

-We can now give a quick proof of Proposition~\ref{prop:connectivity}, which states that the space of embeddings from a concave domain into a convex one is connected.
+Having reviewed the inflation method, we can now give the proof of Proposition~\ref{prop:connectivity}, which states that the space of embeddings from a concave domain into a convex one is connected.
 We also prove Corollary~\ref{cor:nonrational}.

 \begin{proof}[Proof of Proposition~\ref{prop:connectivity}]